 Keeping marine mammals captive, whether taken from the wild or bred in captivity, causes immense physical and psychological suffering – from capture, to transport, to a lifelong existence in small barren tanks.

-The inadequate space provided in captivity suppresses natural behaviors such as consistent cardiovascular exercise, foraging for prey and social interaction with large groups of closely bonded pod mates.
+The inadequate space provided in captivity suppresses natural behaviors such as consistent cardiovascular exercise, foraging for prey, and social interaction with large groups of closely bonded pod mates.

 Orcas are among the most intelligent species on the planet.
 This orca, in a small barren holding tank, literally has nothing to do while they wait for their cue in the orca show.

 Marine mammal exhibits prioritize the needs of the visiting public and economic factors over the needs of the animals.
-Enclosures are designed to make the animals readily visible, not necessarily comfortable, and efficiency of maintenance dictates slick surfaces as opposed to naturalistic textures and substrates.
+Enclosures are designed to make the animals readily visible, not necessarily comfortable, and the efficiency of maintenance dictates slick surfaces as opposed to naturalistic textures and substrates.

 Some facilities display marine mammals in sea pens rather than traditional aquariums.
 While sea pens simulate more natural conditions, they are subject to alternative problems such as noise pollution from boat traffic and coastal development, and physical pollution from land-based features such as runoff from roads and sewage outfall.